PaulskPt/esp32s2_tft_example/README.rst

 * `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_

-The script the following modules that are not in the CircuitPython core:
+The script uses the following modules that are not in the CircuitPython core:

 * dafruit_display_text
 * adafruit_lc709203f